Your guide to the Zendesk AI login & setup in 2026

 1. Finding your Zendesk AI login and accessing the admin center

-So, here's the big secret: there isn't a separate Zendesk AI login portal.
-You get to all the AI goodies right from your regular Zendesk account, provided you have the right permissions.
+The great thing about Zendesk is that everything is integrated.
+There isn't a separate Zendesk AI login portal; you get to all the AI features right from your regular Zendesk account.

 Here’s how to get there: